w4560000/PostSharp.Documentation/conceptual/Logging/add-logging.md

 4. Add the following code on the top of the startup method:

     ```csharp
-    LoggingServices.DefaultBackend = new Patterns.Diagnostics.Backends.Console.ConsoleLoggingBackend();
+    LoggingServices.DefaultBackend = new PostSharp.Patterns.Diagnostics.Backends.Console.ConsoleLoggingBackend();
     ```

-    In the code snippet above, you can replace <xref:Patterns.Diagnostics.Backends.Console.ConsoleLoggingBackend> by any of the logging backends.
+    In the code snippet above, you can replace <xref:PostSharp.Patterns.Diagnostics.Backends.Console.ConsoleLoggingBackend> by any of the logging backends.